kanikakasharma/learning-library/developer-library/converged-db-for-developers/machinelearning/lab.md

 ## Prerequisites

 This lab assumes you have completed the following labs:

-•	Lab: Generate SSH Key
+•	Lab2: Generate SSH Key

-•	Lab: Setup Compute Instance
+•	Lab:3 Setup Compute Instance

-•	Lab: Start Database and Application Note: All scripts for this lab are stored in the /u01/workshop/json folder and are run as the oracle user.
+•	Start Database and Application

 ## What is Data Science?

 Data science is an inter-disciplinary field that uses scientific methods, processes, algorithms and systems to extract knowledge and insights from many structural and unstructured data.
 Data science is a "concept to unify statistics, data analysis, machine learning, domain knowledge and their related methods" in order to "understand and analyze actual phenomena" with data.

 It uses techniques and theories drawn from many fields within the context of mathematics, statistics, computer science, domain knowledge and information science.
 The impact of data science is being felt across a range of industries, and this fact emerges clearer than ever when we consider the technology advancements in the last few years.
 When we look at the retail industry, most business owners who have been quick at incorporating the emerging technologies agree that it helped them jump to the helm of the marketplace.

 As the retail sector strives to stay technologically relevant while meeting customer demands, data science has emerged as a lifesaver that can be leveraged to predict trends and make informed decisions.
 The ability of data science to visualize customer behavior has enabled the retail industry to foresee customer likes and dislikes and has taken the capabilities of retailers beyond mere data collection and analysis.
 By incorporating the right tools and processes, businesses can now efficiently utilize the insights to influence the decisions of consumers through robust communication.

 ## About Oracle Converged Database